szabgab/slides/python/basic2.md

 ## Exercise: Standard Input
 {id: exercise-stdin}

-* In the previous exercises we expected the userinput to come in on the "Standard Input" aka.
+* In the previous exercises we expected the user-input to come in on the "Standard Input" aka.
 STDIN.
 * If you would like to practice this more, come up with other ideas, try to solve them and tell me about the task. (in person or via e-mail.)
 * (e.g. you could start building an interactive role-playing game.)